APPLICATION FAQs

 Can I get a one-day policy?

 No. Anyone can get a one day policy.
 Heck, we can even get a one-day bartender policy, and we've never tended bar.
-In short, a one-day policy does not help us determine that you are truly a professional vendor.
-A one-day policy request is a siren that blares "not a real vendor" (or not a responsible vendor).
+In short, a one-day policy does not help us determine that you are truly a professional, committed vendor.
+A one-day policy request is a siren blaring "not a real vendor" (or not a responsible vendor).

-If you got a one-day policy every time you came to our venues, we'd have to hire a full time insurance filer for all the one-day policies we had to chase down here.
+If you got a one-day policy every time you came to our venues, we'd also have to hire a full time insurance filer for all the one-day policies we had to chase down.

 Can I provide coverage for less than $1 mm or less than 1 year?